A quick AI-generated overview extracted directly from the content of this page.

 Predictive Analytics and Forecasting:

 AI algorithms can analyze historical data and external factors to predict future demand patterns.
-This aids in inventory management, ensuring products are available when needed without excess inventory.
+This is key to smart manufacturing data collection and aids in inventory management, ensuring products are available when needed without excess inventory.

 AI models can analyze patterns in financial transactions to detect anomalies and potential fraud, minimizing risks and ensuring security.